atsmacode/aye-poker/README.md

 MERCURE_SUBSCRIBER_JWT_KEY='!ChangeThisMercureHubJWTSecretKey!' \
 ./mercure run --config dev.Caddyfile
 ```
+5. Now you're ready to play:
+    * Open at least 2 private browser tabs
+    * Register an account in each session and log in
+    * Click the 'Play now' button
+    * The game should automatically start after the second user joins the table

 Step #4 will start the Mercure Hub.
 Installation guide can be found here: https://mercure.rocks/docs/hub/install

+> If you can't get Mercure running, simply refresh the page after acting in the game to see the updated state of the game.

 More details on commands and configs are outlined further down the page.